mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Action, Minor:** Character actions like moving, taking cover, avoiding incoming attacks, taking attacks of opportunity, reloading weapons, etc.

-**Advantage:** Anything that decreases the rating.
+**Advantage:** Adds 1D6 to the person rolling.

 **Character:** Any creature in the game capable of acting whether it is a player character, PC, run by a player or a non-player character, NPC, run by the Game Master, GM.
 In the Sixfinity system, even bizarre creatures, sentient machines, and living energy beings can be characters.

-**Difficulty:** Synonymous with rating
+**Difficulty:** Synonymous with rating.
+Ranges 0-5.

-**Disadvantage:** Anything that increases the rating.
+**Disadvantage:** Adds 1D6 to pposed roll or to the Threshold of a test.

 **Edge:** Edge is a character’s luck, instincts, and ability to turn the odds in their favor.
 Comes in a pool that allows 1D6 to be added to a test.
+Purchasable Advantage

-**Effect:** The number on the dice which measures how effective you were at completing your task or test assuming you succeeded.
+**Effect:** The total on the Effect Dice.

 **Effect, Net:** The amount of effect left over after the reduction of the effect of an opponent or an obstacle.

-**Roll:** A D12 roll made by a PC to determine whether an action is successful.
-Although the game occasionally uses other dice, when the text simply refers to "a roll", it always means a D12 roll.
+**Roll:** A D6 roll made by a PC to determine whether an action is successful.
+Although the game occasionally uses other dice, when the text simply refers to "a roll", it always means a D6 roll.

 **Rating:** Difficulty Rating is a measure of how easy it is to accomplish a task.
-Rating is rated on a scale from one at the lowest to ten at the highest.
-Altering the rating to make a task harder is called a disadvantage.
-Altering it to make a task easier is called an advantage.
-Rating often equates directly with levels, so opening a level three or rating three locked door probably has a rating of three.
+Rating is rated on a scale from one at the lowest to five at the highest.

 **Round:** A length of time about 5 to 10 seconds long.
 There are about 10 rounds in a minute when it's really important to track precise time use rounds.
 Basically it's the length of time to take an action, a major one, in the game.
 But since everyone more or less acts simultaneously, all characters get to take an action each round and a minor action each round regardless of what their initiative is.